nixxxo/invite-tracker-discord/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or further information, please contact me at [your_email@example.com].

----

-This README serves as a comprehensive guide to understanding and running the Discord Invite Tracker application.
-It highlights my skills in software development, systems architecture, and security best practices.